 It’s that time of year again, where we fall back an hour.
-However, did you know that Daylight Savings Time originated in Canada, and not only does it take place in North America, but around the world?
+While it has become a heated debate over the last 20 years did you know that Daylight Savings Time (DLS) originated in Canada, and it takes place worldwide.

 Clocks Already Turned Back